SQL

 To learn more about SQL queries functions visit this page

-Functions that are not available currently:
+Functions that are currently not available:

-• temporary table creation
+• temporary table creation;

-• tables creation and adding data to tables
+• tables creation and adding data to tables;

-• creation of indexes to the table
+• creation of indexes to the table;

-• stored procedures
+• stored procedures;

 Working with the date and time